rabbitmq/chef-cookbook-examples/README.md

 how various node attributes are used and can serve as a starting point or a scratchpad for experimentation.

-The examples currently use [Vagrant](https://github.com/applicationsonline/librarian-chef) and `chef-solo` for provisioning.
+The examples currently use [Vagrant](https://www.vagrantup.com) and `chef-solo` for provisioning.
-Librarian is used for dependency management.
+[Librarian](https://github.com/applicationsonline/librarian-chef) is used for dependency management.

 ## Available Examples

- * [Single 3.7.x node with plugins](./vagrant/single_3.7.x_node): provisions Erlang/OTP 20.x, RabbitMQ 3.7.x and a few commonly
+ * [Single 3.7.x node with plugins on Ubuntu 18.04](./vagrant/single_3.7.x_ubuntu_node): provisions Erlang/OTP 21.x, RabbitMQ 3.7.x and a few commonly
    used plugins.
 Configures kernel limits for RabbitMQ via systemd.
  * [Single 3.7.x node on CentOS 7](./vagrant/single_3.7.x_centos_node): same as above but uses CentOS 7.x instead of Ubuntu.